-- 4.2.1 The Chair of the ICB shall preside over meetings of the board. - 4.2.2 If the Chair is absent or is disqualified from participating by a conflict of interest, the Deputy Chair shall preside over meetings in the Chair's stead. a member of the ICB, board, committee or sub-committee respectively shall be chosen by the members present, or by a majority of them, and shall preside. - 4.2.24.2.3 If both the Chair and Deputy Chair are absent or disqualified from participating by a conflict of interest a member of the ICB Board, committee or sub-committee retrospectively shall be chosen by members present, or by a majority of them, and shall preside. - 4.2.34.2.4 The board shall appoint a Chair to all committees and sub-committees that it has established.
+- 4.2.1 The Chair of the ICB shall preside over meetings of the board. - 4.2.2 If the Chair is absent or is disqualified from participating by a conflict of interest, the Deputy Chair shall preside over meetings in the Chair's stead16. - 4.2.3 If both the Chair and Deputy Chair are absent or disqualified from participating by a conflict of interest a member of the ICB Board, committee or sub-committee retrospectively shall be chosen by members present, or by a majority of them, and shall preside. - 4.2.4 The board shall appoint a Chair to all committees and sub-committees that it has established.
 The appointed committee or sub-committee Chair will preside over the relevant meeting.
 Terms of reference for committees and sub-committees will specify arrangements for occasions when the appointed Chair is absent.